- formally, very mature, (but, substantially, childish),

 - limited vocabulary (alogia), poor of terminological variety.

 - poor descriptive ability (especially in describing emotional and artistic experiences).

-- ease in carrying out of executive activities.
+- ease in carrying out of solitary and/or of executive activities.

-- mnemonic skill higher average, sometimes even formidable.
+- mnemonic skill higher than average, sometimes even formidable.

 - dichotomous thinking.
-Analysis and judgment always rotate between two opposites ("tertium non datur"), and every time they is required a gradation in analysis and in judgement, she believes that these gradations not are important or are useless or misleading (etc.).
-[This rigidly dichotomous structure of Schizoid and its inability to grasp the possible nuances of the others's analysis and judgment, in the long run, induces the Schizoid to a progressive cognitive detachment from reality, and ie, often: 1) on the one hand, to analyze and to judge the reality in very net and sharp terms (when the analysis originates from her...), and, on the other hand, to believe that the great part of reality is not objectively analysable and judgeable (when the analysis comes from the others...), 2) to perceive the analyzes and judgments of others, when blurred and not clear, as an expression of speciousness and captiousness, and then almost like a treasonable personal attack on one's intellectual capacity.].
+Analysis and judgment always rotate between two opposites ("tertium non datur"), and every time that she is required a gradation in analysis and in judgement, she believes that these gradations not are important or are useless or misleading (etc.).
+[This rigidly dichotomous structure of Schizoid and its inability to grasp the possible nuances of the others's analysis and judgment, in the long run, induces the Schizoid to a progressive cognitive detachment from reality, and ie, often: 1) to analyze and to judge the reality in very net and sharp terms (when the analysis originates from her...), and, on the other hand, to believe that the great part of reality is not objectively analysable and judgeable (when the analysis comes from the others and it is different from its own...), 2) to perceive the analyzes and judgments of others, when articulated and complex and not coinciding with the own, as an expression of speciousness and captiousness, and then almost like a treacherous personal attack at own intellectual dignity.].